 If you’re looking for another fall vegetable to plant in your garden, consider growing cauliflower (Brassica oleracea / Cruciferae).
 Because this cruciferous vegetable is the most tempermental member of the Brassica clan, growing it is harder than growing cabbage plants and Brussels sprouts, but with the right planning and pampering, it’s definitely do-able.

-Once seedlings begin to mature, growing cauliflower heads (called curds) sit on top of sturdy, low-growing stalks and look a lot like broccoli, with a tasty, central head that sits nestled in a bed of thick, cupped leaves that help shield the tender middle from harsh conditions and dirt.
+Once seedlings begin to mature, growing cauliflower heads (called curds) sit on top of sturdy, low-growing stalks and look a lot like broccoli, with a central head that sits nestled in a bed of thick, cupped leaves that help shield the tender middle from harsh conditions and dirt.
 And, while most people think of cauliflower as only coming in the common creamy white cultivar, green and purple cauliflower also exist (and are just as tasty).

 Tips for Growing Cauliflower

 If you’re serious about growing cauliflower, you’ll need to keep a watchful eye on temperature, watering and soil quality for this finicky grower.
 If any one of these variables falls outside of cauliflower’s preferred growing conditions, your plants may never develop edible heads.

 Before you try and grow this persnickety plant, consider the following:

 - Only plant in well-drained, fertile soil that’s high in organic matter and has a pH of 6.5 to 7.5.
 Use nitrogen-rich fertilizer.